TACC-Cloud/abaco-cli/README.md

 ## Usage

-There are **16** subcommands in the CLI.
+There are **15** subcommands.
 They can be seen using the tab completion set up above; simply set up the `abaco` command and hit the tab key twice.
 ```
 $ abaco
 aliases      deploy       list         nonces       update